Frequently Asked Questions

 When will I receive my analysis?

-Your analysis will be emailed to you within 90 days of submitting your script.
+Feedback is completed in the order in which it is received and will be emailed to you within 90 days of your submission date.

 Can I re-enter a rewrite or corrected versions of my script if I haven't ordered analysis?